 They met at a dive karaoke bar in East Nashville.
 Craig quickly became a highlight of Fran's karaoke nights, piping out powerful harmonica riffs with his hat pulled low.
 And then came Andi Jane, climbing atop tables and chairs in the small dive bar, howling songs of Loretta Lynn and Stevie Nicks.
 They quickly discovered they were from the same Illinois countryside--as Craig put it, they drank water from the same well.
 They started writing songs together in no time, and formed a band after a few weeks of jamming with Dorian Cornwell (drums) and Terry Taylor (bass).
 They played their debut show on a Saturday afternoon at Bellshire Pizza--to the surprise of the owners!
 We will never really know if the show was actually on the books, but the duo and their band of misfits played anyway, christened themselves as a band, and became a house favorite of the small family-owned pizza place and surrounding neighborhoods.

 Andi and Craig continue to write and perform together, every show upping their energy and expanding their vault of songs.
-They are currently working on their first album, and planning a tour through Denver, Colorado and the surrounding towns.
+They are currently finishing up their first album, and looking forward to the day when the gates open and they can, once again, plan their first official tour!
 Stay tuned for more!

 // vocals, guitar, harmonica